Ottermad/ottermad.github.io/_posts/2023-09-22-QC-Course-Super-Dense-Coding.md

 # Sending information
 Alice wants to send 2 classical bits of information to Bob.
 That means she wants to send Bob: 00, 10, 01 or 11.

-Depending on which of these 4 she wants to send she'll perform a different transformation on her qubit before sending it to Bob.(Since Bob does nothing this is represented by the identity transform I)
+Depending on which of these 4 she wants to send she'll perform a different transformation on her qubit before sending it to Bob.
+(Since Bob does nothing this is represented by the identity transformation I)

 ## Sending 00
 Now if Alice wants to send 00 she does nothing so the system stays in the state: